 Why Black Banks Stay Small

-The FDIC reports that roughly 11.3% of Black households are unbanked — meaning they have no checking or savings account at any bank — compared to 2.1% of white households (FDIC National Survey, 2022).
+According to the FDIC, roughly 11.3% of Black households are unbanked — meaning they have no checking or savings account at any bank — compared to 2.1% of white households (FDIC National Survey, 2022).
 An additional 27% of Black households are underbanked, meaning they have a bank account but still depend on alternative financial services for some of their needs.

 The Banking Gap — Unbanked and Underbanked Households